Conditions: Graves’ Disease

 These treatments are detailed below.

-Eye problems may require additional treatment, though a key element is to avoid tobacco smoke entirely!
+Eye problems may require additional treatment, though a key element in minimizing thyroid eye disease is to avoid tobacco smoke entirely!

 Radioactive iodine ablation therapy

-Radioiodine ablation therapy involves taking iodine-131 by mouth, which is then concentrated in the thyroid and injures it over weeks to months.
+Radioiodine ablation therapy involves taking a radioactive iodine-131 pill by mouth, which is then concentrated in the thyroid and injures it over weeks to months.
 Hypothyroidism commonly results, and is treated with synthetic thyroid hormones.
 Treatment with radioiodine does have risk of creating or worsening eye disease.

 Patient factors that favor use of radioactive iodine include: